 As a beginner who wants to enter the world of stocks and does not know where to go, it is somehow easiest to catch some of the “rules” without thinking too much.
-I intentionally put “rules” in quotes because you can’t trust them, and they are often mentioned in books, literature, and on forums.
+I intentionally put “rules” in quotes because you can’t trust them, and they are often mentioned in books, literature, and forums.

 While most of these “rules” do work in certain circumstances, what distinguishes the successful from the less successful is to recognize the circumstances and know which rule can be applied.

 As you read the rules you must always keep in mind the following: someone is on the other side of the transaction.
 Whether you are buying a stock or selling it on the other side is someone who thinks the opposite of you.
 If you buy a stock because you estimate it is cheap someone has to sell it.
-Why would someone sell a stock cheaply?
+Why would someone sell stock cheaply?
 Maybe he needs the money, maybe he bought it while it was even cheaper,

 Let’s go in order:

 Buy low sell high – sounds logical doesn’t it?
 Buy a share for USD 50.00 and sell for USD 80.00.
 The point is to find a cheap stock to buy it and later sell it more expensive.

 Buy expensive to sell more expensive ( eng.
 Buy high sell higher ) – that means buying stocks whose prices have already started to grow and market participants are is recognized as a good and start shopping.
 We are buying stocks that are on an upward trend.

 The trend is your friend – since we still cannot make money when stock prices fall, this means that following this rule we should buy shares when the price of that stock rises.
 The upward trend is best seen from the price chart.

 Buy more shares that bring you earnings (average up) – this rule means that if you recognize a good stock whose price starts to rise, buy more of those shares, as the price rises, so you buy even more of that share.
 In fact, you are adding to the one that is good and that you are making money from.